Carmen Aguirre, Core Artist

 If you are interested in joining the Electric Company Theatre Board of Directors, or a committee – please contact us at email@example.com.

-Kim is a Director, Creator, Teacher, Actress and the co-founder of Electric Company Theatre where she was Artistic Producer for 15 years and continues to work as the Artistic Director.
+Kim Collier is a Director, Creator, Teacher, Actress and the co-founder of Electric Company Theatre where she was Artistic Producer for 15 years and continues to work as the Artistic Director.
 With Electric Company she was the co-creator / director of a large body of work that toured nationally including: Tear The Curtain, Studies in Motion, The Score, The One That Got Away, Brilliant and No Exit; a live film adaptation of Sartre’s classic play.
 The work has been presented at Canadian Stage, FTA, The National Arts Centre, American Conservatory Theatre, San Jose Rep, Theatre Calgary, The Citadel Theatre and beyond.
 Kim directed a film version of their play The Score ( Screen Siren Pictures, CBC) which touring film festivals internationally.
 Locally she has co-created and directed such notable projects as The Wake, The Fall, At Home with Dick and Jane.
 The last few years she was Resident Artist at Canadian Stage and the inaugural director of their new MFA in Directing with York University.
 Recently she directed Angels in America: Millennium and Perestroika (Arts Club Theatre) a new interpretation of Sweeney Todd for Vancouver Opera, Saint Joan (Arts Club Theatre), The Great Gatsby (Theatre Calgary), Titus, Romeo and Juliet and Hamlet (Bard on the Beach) and Red (Canadian Stage, Vancouver Playhouse, Citadel Theatre).
-Kim was honored to receive an Honorary Doctorate of Letters from Thompson Rivers University.
+Kim was honoured to receive an Honorary Doctorate of Letters from Thompson Rivers University.
 Kim is the recipient of the prestigious Elinore & Lou Siminovitch Prize for Directing; 4 Jessie Richardson awards and a Sterling Award for Direction.
 She is the recipient of the Vancouver Mayors Arts Award and is a Graduate of Studio 58 as an Actress.